williamouyang/okta.github.io/_source/docs/api/resources/sessions.md

 <span class="api-uri-template api-uri-post"><span class="api-label">POST</span> /sessions</span>

 Creates a new session for a user with a valid session token.
-Only use this operation if you need the session `id`, otherwise you should use one of the following flows to obtain a SSO session with a `sessionToken`
+Only use this operation if you need the session `id`, otherwise you should use one of the following flows to obtain a SSO session with a `sessionToken`:

 - [Retrieving a session cookie by visiting a session redirect link](/docs/examples/session_cookie.html#retrieving-a-session-cookie-by-visiting-a-session-redirect-link)
 - [Retrieving a session cookie by visiting an application embed link](/docs/examples/session_cookie.html#retrieving-a-session-cookie-by-visiting-an-application-embed-link)

-> This operation can be performed anonymously without an API Token
+> This operation can be performed anonymously without an API Token.

 ##### Request Parameters
 {:.api .request-parameters}